There are a few decisions I’ve made in my business life that have had a huge impact on my growth as an entrepreneur:

 Once you’ve established some of the basic guidelines for your group, the only thing left to do is actually begin.
 Grab your favourite notebook, a great pen, and a warm drink and settle in for the inevitable transformation that will follow.

-The basic structure of a mastermind is pretty simple: meet regularly, share an issue you’re struggling with, have a discussion and receive feedback from your group, and listen and provide feedback on the issues that others are having.
+The basic structure of a business mastermind is pretty simple: each person gets time to share an issue they’re struggling with and get feedback from your group.
+You take turns sharing & responding until everyone has been in the “hot seat”!
 But within that structure, there’s room for so much flexibility.
-You can customize your group to you.

 Here are a few tips: